strager/b-cc/PATTERNS.md

 requirements: replication (virtual function `replicate`) and deallocation (virtual function `deallocate`).

-Replication is conceptually identially to cloning or copying.
-Replication of a C string can be performed using the BSD 'strdup' function, for example.
+Replication is conceptually identical to cloning or copying.
+Replication of a C string can be performed using the BSD `strdup` function, for example.
 However, replication does not need to copy or allocate memory at all.
 Replication must only follow the following law:

 All other operations on the replicated value must be independent of the original value.
 That is, mutations or